NitroPoops/NitroPoops/README.md

-harry the hamster and billy the horse are friends I think. . .
+harry the hamster
+billy the horse

 <sup>click the image</sup>